DoktorShift/woocommerce-payment-gateway/readme.txt

 https://www.blockchain.com/api

 == Acknowledgements ==
-This plugin is a fork of Phaedrus' original [LNBits For WooCommerce](https://gitlab.com/sovereign-individuals/lnbits-for-woocommerce)
+This plugin is a fork of Phaedrus' original [LNbits For WooCommerce](https://gitlab.com/sovereign-individuals/lnbits-for-woocommerce)

 Thank you to Phaedrus for the work on the original plugin on which this plugin leans heavily.